 Did you know that 25% of internet users surf the web exclusively on their mobile devices?

-The surge towards online mobile usage doesn’t look like it will be stopping anytime soon either.
+The migration to online mobile usage doesn’t look like it will be stopping anytime soon either.

 With all this in mind it seems fairly obvious that mobile-friendly and mobile-first strategies will be high up on the marketing agenda.